 With new ownership in 2016 and a million dollar renovation, the iconic Edmonton Riverboat is once again a vision on the North Saskatchewan.
 From a scenic Sunday Brunch or afternoon Tapas, to a sunset cruise with dinner and drinks from the full service bar, this is the ultimate way to capture stunning views of the downtown skyline and Edmonton river valley.
 Pre-boarding begins one hour prior, and cruises last 60-90 minutes.

-Another iconic 10 day event in Edmonton that cannot be missed is the carnival extravaganza affectionately known as KDays.
+Another iconic 10 day event in Edmonton that cannot be missed on the list of best summer activities in Edmonton is the carnival extravaganza affectionately known as KDays.
 Each July, visitors can spend the entire day hugging thrill ride curves, playing midway games and indulging in culinary treats such as traditional fresh mini donuts and tangy bbq ribs, or take a more daring approach with items like cheesy chicken hearts or espresso flake deep friend coffee.
 After a full day of squeal inducing adventure, the evening calls for headline musical acts on the main stage and a nightly fireworks display.
 Ride.
 Relax.
 Repeat.

 ALBERTA FOOD TOURS